-26. The legal system is firmly based on the rule of law, professional legal services, quality legal aid services, and a Judiciary which is independent of the executive authorities and the legislature.
+26. The legal system is firmly based on the rule of law, right of access to court, quality legal aid services, the independent legal profession and the Judiciary which is independent of the executive authorities and the legislature.

 27. Article 19 of the Basic Law provides that the HKSAR shall be vested with independent judicial power, including that of final adjudication.
 The courts of the HKSAR shall have jurisdiction over all cases in the Region, except that the restrictions on their jurisdiction imposed by the legal system and principles previously in force in Hong Kong shall be maintained.
 The courts of the HKSAR shall have no jurisdiction over acts of state such as defence and foreign affairs.
-The courts of the Region shall obtain a certificate from the Chief Executive on questions of fact concerning acts of state such as defence and foreign affairs whenever such questions arise in the adjudication of cases.
-This certificate shall be binding on the courts.
-Before issuing such a certificate, the Chief Executive shall obtain a certifying document from the Central People's Government.

-28. The courts of justice comprise the Court of Final Appeal, the High Court (which consists of the Court of Appeal and the Court of First Instance), the District Court, the Magistrates' Courts, the Lands Tribunal, the Labour Tribunal, the Small Claims Tribunal, the Obscene Articles Tribunal and the Coroner's Court.
-The courts hear and determine all criminal trials and civil disputes, whether between individuals or between individuals and Government of the Region.
+28. The courts of the HKSAR comprise the Court of Final Appeal, the High Court (which consists of the Court of Appeal and the Court of First Instance), the District Court, the Magistrates' Courts, the Competition Tribunal, the Lands Tribunal, the Labour Tribunal, the Small Claims Tribunal, the Obscene Articles Tribunal and the Coroner's Court.
+The courts hear and determine all criminal trials and civil disputes, whether between individuals or between individuals and the HKSAR Government.

 29. Article 82 of the Basic Law provides that the power of final adjudication of the HKSAR shall be vested in the Court of Final Appeal of the Region, which may as required invite judges from other common law jurisdictions to sit on the Court of Final Appeal.

-Article 83 further provides that the structure, powers and functions of the courts of the HKSAR at all levels shall be prescribed by law.
+Article 84 provides that the courts shall adjudicate cases in accordance with applicable laws and may refer to precedents of other common law jurisdictions.
+Article 85 provides that the courts shall exercise judicial power independently, free from any interference.
+Members of the judiciary shall be immune from legal action in the performance of their judicial functions.

-30. All judges and judicial officers must have qualified as legal practitioners in Hong Kong or in a common law jurisdiction and have substantial professional experience.
-Article 88 of the Basic Law provides that judges of the courts of the HKSAR shall be appointed by the Chief Executive on the recommendation of an independent commission composed of local judges, persons from the legal profession and eminent persons from other sectors.
+30. Article 92 of the Basic Law provides that judges and other members of the judiciary of the HKSAR shall be chosen on the basis of their judicial and professional qualities and may be recruited from other common law jurisdictions.
+Article 88 further provides that judges shall be appointed by the Chief Executive on the recommendation of an independent commission composed of local judges, persons from the legal profession and eminent persons from other sectors.

-31. Judges have security of tenure.
-Article 89 of the Basic Law provides that a judge of a court of the HKSAR may only be removed for inability to discharge his or her duties, or for misbehaviour, by the Chief Executive on the recommendation of a tribunal appointed by the Chief Justice of the Court of Final Appeal and consisting of not fewer than three local judges.
-The Chief Justice of the Court of Final Appeal of the HKSAR may be investigated only for inability to discharge his or her duties, or for misbehaviour, by a tribunal appointed by the Chief Executive and consisting of not fewer than five local judges and may be removed by the Chief Executive on the recommendation of the tribunal and in accordance with the procedures prescribed in the Basic Law.
+31. Judges enjoy security of tenure.
+Article 89 of the Basic Law provides that a judge may only be removed for inability to discharge his or her duties, or for misbehaviour, by the Chief Executive on the recommendation of a tribunal appointed by the Chief Justice of the Court of Final Appeal and consisting of not fewer than three local judges.
+The Chief Justice of the Court of Final Appeal may be investigated only for inability to discharge his or her duties, or for misbehaviour, by a tribunal appointed by the Chief Executive and consisting of not fewer than five local judges and may be removed by the Chief Executive on the recommendation of the tribunal and in accordance with the procedures prescribed in the Basic Law.